Searching for the core variables in principal components analysis: Some simulated examples

-In this example we compare our procedure with other proposals: algorithms $B2$ and $B4$ (\citet{J02}), a variable selection approach proposed by \citet{M84} and sparce PCA introduced by \citet{ZHT06}.
-To retain $q$ variables, algorithm $B2$ associates one of the originals variables to each of the $p-q$ last PCA vectors and deletes those variables, while $B4$ associates one of the original variables to each of the first $q$ PCA vectors and retains those variables.
+In this example, in all the cases, we compare our procedure with other proposals: algorithms $B2$ and $B4$ (\citet{J02}), a variable selection approach proposed by \citet{M84} and sparce PCA introduced by \citet{ZHT06}.
+To retain $q$ variables, algorithm $B2$ associates one of the original variables to each of the $p-q$ last PCA vectors and deletes those variables, while $B4$ associates one of the original variables to each of the first $q$ PCA vectors and retains those variables.

+For each case, we perform 500 replicates and on each of them we generate samples of size 100 from model (\ref{modelito}) and compute the covariance matrix.